Francis & Andrea Frizelle

 "With more than half the population living below the poverty line, many children – especially rural and indigenous children – are forced to drop out of school to help support their families or because they are unable to afford the cost of uniforms, books, supplies and transportation.
 In many poor communities, school fees for tuition, textbooks, uniforms and supplies easily consume a substantial percentage of a poor family’s income and result in high drop out from school.
 Dropout rates are high, especially for girls.
 Girls particularly are expected to take care of siblings, leave school to help support their family or get married early.”
 1

 We saw this happening all too often in Piedra Parada, the community near the city dump.
 Teens would either never continue onto school after sixth grade, or they would start middle school and then drop out because their families could not afford the school expenses.

 We knew, however, that with a little bit of help, these teens could complete their schooling, gain better jobs, help their family, and end this cycle of generational poverty.

 For $45/month (or $540/year), you can give these teens an opportunity that they desire and need.
-The sponsorship includes daily bus fees, school fees, school uniforms, shoes, school supplies, and the lunches at the tutoring program.
+The sponsorship includes daily bus fees, computer class fees, school uniforms, shoes, school supplies, a tutoring program twice a week, and lunches at the tutoring program.
 If you are unable to give the full $45/month, a donation of any amount will go towards helping this program continue.
 All donations are tax-deductible.